UniversalDot/udot-wiki/wiki/docs/learn.md

 # Learn Overview

-The WIKI is split in three sections.

-In the Learn Section, you get to **Learn** everything about UDOT.
+Here you will **Learn** everything about UDOT.

-Learning is the most important aspect before you Join or Build, so we expect that you dedicate some time to learn the basics.
+Learning is the most important aspect before you **Join** or **Build**, so we expect that you dedicate some time to learn the basics.

-To learn about Architecture:
+Learn more about the **company** that has developed this application and its vision and mission for the future.

+Learn about the amazing **architecture** that allowed for decentralized deployment of the application.

+Learn